The Affordable Housing Design Leadership Institute: Design Camp

 - The Design Resource Team, a group of seven expert design innovators

-AHDLI seeks a geographical and typological diversity of projects, with a target of three developers and projects from the Atlanta area and Southeast region.
+AHDLI seeks a geographical and typological diversity of projects, with a target of four developers and projects from the City of Detroit.
 We encourage executive directors to apply as the primary participant from each organization, but directors of real estate (or equivalent) are welcome to apply as well.
 Selection will be based on the following criteria:

-- The proposed development project is realistic and buildable and will be in the schematic design phase by the time AHDLI begins (the project should have a site and program, even if in early stages)
+- The proposed development project is realistic and buildable and will be in the schematic design phase by the time of the Institute (the project should have a site and program, even if in early stages).

-- The project fits this year's theme and presents design challenges that speak to issues including but not limited to sustainability, transit-access, community engagement and resiliency
+- The project presents design challenges that speak to issues including but not limited to sustainability, transit-access, community engagement, and resiliency.

-- The organizational applicant has a proven track record in completing successful real estate projects that are well-designed, culturally and environmentally sustainable and rely on meaningful community participation
+- The applying organization has a proven track record in completing successful real estate projects, and strives to build culturally and environmentally sustainable developments which rely on meaningful community participation.

-- The individual participant demonstrates leadership capacity, commitment to innovation and ability to implement lessons from AHDLI within their organization
+- The individual participant demonstrates leadership capacity, commitment to innovation, and ability to implement lessons from the Institute within their organization.

 Developer participants must pay for their own travel and can use the hotel rate under Enterprise’s room block.
 More information to follow.